Muppet Monday

 I before Zzzzz

-Last night my nephew “I”, alias Ishmael for the sake of public sharing, arrived
+Last night my nephew Ishmael, so named for the sake of public sharing, arrived

-with his sisters, “E” & “M”, and their mother for their annual summer visit.
+with his mother and sisters for their annual summer visit.

 Mom-Mom: “Are you ready to get in your PJs?”